caqg/mingw-dots/.emacs.d/elpa/unicode-fonts-readme.txt

 and makes the settings available via the customization interface.

-This library provides font mappings for 205 of the 216 blocks in the Unicode 6.3 standard with displayable characters.
+This library provides font mappings for 215 of the 245 blocks in the Unicode 7.0 standard which are public and have displayable characters.
+It assumes that 6 Latin blocks are covered by the default font.
+24/245 blocks are not mapped to any known font.

 To use unicode-fonts, place the unicode-fonts.el file somewhere Emacs can find it, and add the following to your ~/.emacs file: